thuban87/hindsight-journal/docs/development/Implementation Plan.md

 Achievement-style cards (informational, not gamified):
 - Props: `fields: FrontmatterField[]`
 - Reads entries from `journalStore` internally
-- **Performance:** Personal bests are cached in `metricsCacheStore` and only recomputed when entries change.
+- **Performance:** Personal bests are cached in `metricsCacheStore` via a dedicated `cachedPersonalBests: PersonalBest[] | null` field.
+Invalidated when `stale` is set to `true`. **Use a 2-second debounce for recomputation** (matching the `metricsCacheStore` invalidation debounce — personal bests computation is fast, so a shorter debounce is acceptable and reduces the stale-data window after edits).
+Invalidation is tracked via a simple `personalBestsStale: boolean` flag; the debounced recompute runs only when this flag is `true`.
 - Computes and displays:
   - "Highest [field] week: March 3-9, 2025 (avg 8.1)" -- best 7-day rolling average for each numeric field
   - "Most consistent month: January 2026 (30/31 days journaled)" -- month with highest entry count / days ratio